 Spetses Yacht Charters

-Virtually undiscovered, with horse-drawn carriage as the preferred mode of transport, the enchanting Spetses island offers curious yacht charter guests an authentic snapshot of Grecian luxury and history.
+Virtually undiscovered, with the horse-drawn carriage as the preferred mode of transport, the enchanting Spetses island offers curious yacht charter guests an authentic snapshot of Grecian luxury and history.

-At the center of the island, its town square sits timeless and idyllic; lined with grandiose villas, ancient churches and local tavernas, and dotted with pedestrians smiling and laughing as they go for a leisurely stroll.
-Boasting an energetic and happy vibe, the island’s waterfront includes rows of luxurious yachts floating seemingly aimlessly in the Saronic Gulf; just around the corner from Spetses’ historic shipyards, where local workers still hammer away like they did during the War of Independence.
+At the center of the island, its town square sits timeless and idyllic; lined with grandiose villas, ancient churches, and local tavernas, and dotted with pedestrians smiling and laughing as they go for a leisurely stroll.
+Boasting an energetic and happy vibe, the island’s waterfront includes rows of luxurious yachts floating seemingly aimlessly in the Saronic Gulf; just around the corner from Spetses’ historic shipyards, where local workers still hammer away as they did during the War of Independence.

 Set sail to Spetses on your private charter yacht, and discover its radiating history firsthand.

-Things to Do and See on Spetses
+Spetses Yacht Charters – Things to Do & See

 The House of Bouboulina: Once the home of Lascarina Bouboulina – recognized as being one of the most critical fighters in the 1821 War of Independence, and the first woman in Greek history to be awarded the rank of Admiral by the Russian Navy – today, the House of Bouboulina is a public museum.
 Since Lascarina first moved to Spetses in 1775, the island has had a unique connection to this Hellenic heroine.
-Having built her own fleet of three naval ships during the infamous war, allowing her to aid in the liberation of Nafpolion and Tripoli, she has since been a household name on this Saronic island; and her 300 year-old house remains to remind residents and visitors alike of her inherent bravery and skill.
+Having built her own fleet of three naval ships during the infamous war, allowing her to aid in the liberation of Nafplion and Tripoli, she has since been a household name on this Saronic island; and her 300-year-old house remains to remind residents and visitors alike of her inherent bravery and skill.

 The House of Hatzigiannis Mexis: Built in the late 18th century, the House of Hatzigiannis Mexis is a living memorial of more than 4,000 years of Spetses’ history.
 Today, the house serves as a working museum; putting significant items from the War of Independence, letters from Greek war heroes Kolokotronis and Athanasios Diakos, a folk art collection, and the relics of Bouboulina on display – giving travelers and locals alike the chance to take in the island’s exciting history.